European Traveler

 Public Transportation to the Rhine Waterfalls in Switzerland

-Getting to Europe’s largest waterfalls – the Rheinfall near Schaffhausen – is easy by car, or a variety of public transportation options including traveling by boat, bus, or train.
+Getting to Europe’s largest waterfalls — the Rheinfall of the Rhine River near Schaffhausen — is easy by car, or a variety of public transportation options including traveling by boat, bus, or train.
 Cycling and hiking are also popular.

-The Rhine River waterfalls (Rheinfall) are easy day-trip destinations from Swiss cities such as Zurich, Schaffhausen, St Gallen, and Winterthur, or from German towns such as Konstanz on Lake Constance (Bodensee).
+The Rhine River waterfalls (Rheinfall) are easy day-trip destinations from Swiss cities such as Zurich, Schaffhausen, St Gallen, and Winterthur, or from German towns such as Konstanz on Lake Constance (Bodensee) or even Stuttgart.
 Bus tours from Zurich are available to the waterfalls but driving and public transportation are also pleasant options.
-Swiss Railways’ Schloss Laufen am Rheinfall station is right next to the falls.
-Rhine River boats from Kreuzlingen and Stein am Rhein arrive in Schaffhausen with buses running to the waterfalls.
+Swiss Railways’ Schloss Laufen am Rheinfall train station is right next to the falls.
+Rhine River boats from Kreuzlingen and Stein am Rhein arrive in Schaffhausen with frequent buses running from here to the waterfalls.

 Transportation to the Rhine Waterfalls near Schaffhausen

 Europe’s largest waterfalls, the Rhine Falls (Rheinfall), is in the community Neuhausen am Rheinfall just 3 km downstream from the Swiss city Schaffhausen.
-Many visitors walk or cycle along the Rhine River from Schaffhausen to the Rheinfall.
+Many visitors walk or cycle along the Rhine River from Schaffhausen to the Rheinfall, or use frequent buses and trains.

 Transportation is available to either side of the Rhine at the waterfalls.
 In practice, there is little difference in facilities and most visitors will cross the river at some stage anyway – either via the railway bridge (free) above the waterfalls or by passenger ferry boat (small charge) below the waterfalls.